 Fig. 2.5.
 The Tatra Mountains (based on www.mapy.cz).
-The rounded rectangle on the left marks the Jalovecký Creek research catchment (area 22.2 km2, mean elevation 1500 m a.s.l.); 1 - gauge on the Belá river (Podbanské) which has the longest record of annual runoff among the small mountain catchments of the Tatra Mountains (since 1895); 2 - the high mountain meteorological station Kasprowy Wierch (Western Tatra Mountains, 1991 m a.s.l., windward position, established in 1937); 3 - the high mountain meteorological station Skalnaté Pleso (High Tatra Mountains, 1778 m a.s.l., leeward position, established in 1939); 4 - meteorological station Štrbské Pleso (High Tatra Mountains, 1354 m a.s.l., leeward position, established in 1902); 5 - meteorological station Zakopane (the foothills, 855 m a.s.l., windward position, regular data since 1911); 6 - meteorological station Liptovský Hrádok (the foothills, 640 m a.s.l., leeward position, established in 1881).
+The rounded rectangle on the left marks the Jalovecký Creek research catchment (area 22.2 km2, mean elevation 1500 m a.s.l.); 1 - gauge on the Belá river (Podbanské) which has the longest record of annual runoff among the small mountain catchments of the Tatra Mountains (since 1895); 2 - the high mountain meteorological station Kasprowy Wierch (Western Tatra Mountains, 1991 m a.s.l., windward position, established in 1937); 3 - the high mountain meteorological station Skalnaté Pleso (High Tatra Mountains, 1778 m a.s.l., leeward position, established in 1902); 5 - meteorological station Zakopane (the foothills, 855 m a.s.l., windward position, regular data since 1911); 6 - meteorological station Liptovský Hrádok (the foothills, 640 m a.s.l., leeward position, established in 1881).

-slopes (Photo.
+phy: the southern facing valley heads were located at higher elevation compared to the northern facing slopes (Photo.
 2.6).
 The higher altitude ice-surfaces favored bigger alimentation rate for southern glaciers.
 There are about 300 postglacial lakes (mostly in the High Tatra Mountains on the southern slope) that cover about 0.41% of the Tatra Mountains (3.23 km2).
 Cirque, bedrock-moraine dammed, inter-sheepback, and moraine lakes prevail (Photo.
 2.7).
 Eight of lakes exceed an area of 0.1 km2 (Klimaszewski 1988, Kłapyta et al. 2016; Molnár, Pacl 1988).

-The Tatra Mountains are located in a transitional position of the temperate climate influenced by polar oceanic air-masses from the west and polar continental air-masses - in the minority - coming from the east and north-east (Trepińska 2002).
+The Tatra Mountains are located in a transitional position of the temperate climate influenced by polar sea air-masses from the west and polar continental air-masses - in the minority - coming from the east and north-east (Trepińska 2002).
 Rapid pressure changes and temperature inversions are typical for the Tatra Mountains.
-The annual air temperature ranges from 6°C in the lowest climatic belt to ap. -4°C in the fell belt.
+The annual air temperature ranges from 6 °C in the lowest climatic belt to ap. -4 °C in the fell belt.
 In spite of relatively favorable climatic conditions there are no glaciers due to lack of suitable orographic conditions (too steep mountain slopes, rocky walls).
 Perennial snow patches and firn-ice patches - an embryonic form of glaciers called glacieret - occur in shady places.
-They accumulate snow avalanches and wind-blown snow (Gadek 2011, Photo.
+They accumulate snow avalanches and wind-blown snow (Gądek 2011, Photo.
 2.8).